Skip to Content

 An image of a small car in front of a sign that says "road ends 1/2 mile".
 There is lush fall foliage in the background.

-We choose to travel in a tiny car for many reasons: maneuverability, great gas mileage, and easy upkeep, just to name a few.
+We choose to travel in a tiny car for many reasons—maneuverability, great gas mileage, and easy upkeep, just to name a few.
+Not only is our car small, but it’s old—going on 20 years.
+No car payment means that we can spend our money on other things, like travel.
+But that’s another story.

-And we’ve become experts at packing light, so we thought we’d share some of our favorite tips for how to pack a car for a road trip.
+We’ve become experts at packing light for major road trips, so we thought we’d share some of our favorite tips with you.

-Our experiences backpacking have really helped us learn to pack only the bare necessities for long road trips in a small car.
+Our backpacking experiences in our youth have really helped us learn to pack only the bare necessities for long road trips in a small car.

 So what do you have to pack for a long road trip in a small car?
 Well, that depends on where you’re going and what you’re doing, but I do have a few tips to share based on our own experiences packing a small car for a big trip.